wlh18/react-2/README.md

 ### Passing Methods

-We can also pass methods from a component to another component so that the functionality inside of the nested component can update the state of where that method was created.
+We can also pass methods from one component to another component so that the functionality inside of the nested component can update the state of where that method was created.

 When we pass methods we need to make sure that we `bind` them to the component they were created in.